moeb98/moe-lab/traefik/README.md

 # Traefik

-Traefik is a reverse proxy encrypting traffic with Let's encrypt certificates-
+Traefik is a reverse proxy encrypting traffic with Let's encrypt certificates

-# Installation
+## Installation

 For using Traefik in the configuration of the provided docker-compose files please create a traefik_proxy and a backend network in docker as follows: